Preventive dentistry is the practice of caring for your oral health including your teeth. The goal is optimum oral health and preventing problems like

 New spaces that develop between your teeth that look like black triangles.

-Gums that pull away from your teeth, making your teeth look longer than usual, called receding gums.
+Gums that pull away from your teeth, making your teeth look longer than

 A change in the way your teeth fit together when you bite.